ekjchadwick/ekjchadwick.github.io/index.md

 ## About me

 Reader in Bioengineering at the University of Aberdeen.
-Currently Director of Research of the [School of Engineering](https://www.abdn.ac.uk/engineering/), Programme Lead for Biomedical Engineering, and conducting research in biomechanics and rehabilitation engineering as head of [Abdn Bioemch Eng](https://github.com/AbdnBiomechEng) group.
+Currently Director of Research of the [School of Engineering](https://www.abdn.ac.uk/engineering/), Programme Lead for Biomedical Engineering, and conducting research in biomechanics and rehabilitation engineering as head of [Abdn Biomech Eng](https://github.com/AbdnBiomechEng) group.

 ## Links